Return

 Older adults may experience changes in their bodies due to health conditions, lifestyle, and other factors, but this shouldn’t stop them from exercising.

-In this article, we’ll go over eleven of the top social benefits of physical activity for older adults.
+In this article, we’ll go over eleven some of the top social benefits of physical activity for older adults.

 1. Mood Improvement